avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 2. I developed algorithms to improve traffic throughput in traffic jams taking advantage of expected traffic trends according to history of the day of the week and expected events.

 3. I designed live experiments using AWS simulations to optimize results.
-Co-ordinated work with a mathematical consultant specializing in optimization algorithms for a huge number of variables.
+Co-donated work with a mathematical consultant specializing in optimization algorithms for a huge number of variables.

 4. Theoretical algorithm experiments were conducted on a simulator of Tokyo traffic.